 What Is Gabapentin?

-Gabapentin is a medication that has two FDA-approved medical uses: as a treatment for nerve pain and to reduce seizures in people with epilepsy.
+Gabapentin is a controlled substance and medication that has two FDA-approved medical uses: as a treatment for nerve pain and to reduce seizures in people with epilepsy.
 Yet the vast majority of gabapentin prescriptions are for off-label uses without clear scientific evidence supporting its effectiveness.
 Gabapentin is prescribed for all manner of ailments, including:

 - Alcohol treatment

 Despite the limited evidence for gabapentin’s effectiveness in treating these disorders, it is frequently prescribed in high doses to patients who are unaware of its severe side effects.

 Gabapentin belongs to the class of drugs known as anticonvulsants, which are used to treat epilepsy by reducing the frequency of seizures.
 This drug class includes phenobarbital, Lyrica, Topamax, Keppra, and Klonopin.